Skip to main content

 What is a wiki?

-This single source of truth helps preserve knowledge, enhance productivity, and improve collaboration and communication.
+This Single Source of Truth helps preserve knowledge, enhance productivity, and improve collaboration and communication.

-What’s a wiki used for?
+What is a wiki used for?

-• Idea generation.
-Keeping track of everyone’s ideas can be challenging, with great ideas slipping through the net or forgotten about.
+• Idea generation: Keeping track of everyone’s ideas can be challenging, with great ideas slipping through the net or forgotten about.
 But with a wiki, you can brainstorm and categorise your ideas in one place.
 Having a centralised system for storing and sharing ideas can help everyone stay on the same page.

 Five features to look for when choosing a wiki platform